ci4energy/ci4energy.github.io/smartea2019.md

     <a href="{{ site.baseurl }}/"><img src="{{ site.baseurl }}/assets/FrankCS.jpeg" alt="Frank" height="200" hspace="10" vspace="10"></a>
 </div>

-​<b>Frank Neumann</b>, University of Adelaide, Australia

-Frank Neumann received his diploma and Ph.D. from the Christian-Albrechts-University of Kiel in 2002 and 2006, respectively.
-Currently, he is an associate professor and leader of the Optimisation and Logistics Group at the School of Computer Science, The University of Adelaide, Australia.
-From 2008-2010, he has been the coordinator of the area 'Bio-inspired Computation' at the Max Planck Institute for Informatics, Saarbruecken, Germany.
-With Kenneth De Jong he organised ACM FOGA 2013 in Adelaide and together with Carsten Witt he has written the textbook 'Bioinspired Computation in Combinatorial Optimization - Algorithms and Their Computational Complexity' published by Springer.
-He is vice-chair of the IEEE Task Force on Theoretical Foundations of Bio-inspired Computation, chair of the IEEE Task Force on Evolutionary Scheduling and Combinatorial Optimization, and has guest-edited special issues for the journals Algorithmica, Theoretical Computer Science, and Evolutionary Computation (MIT Press).
-Furthermore, he has organized several tracks and special sessions at IEEE CEC and GECCO.
-In his work, he considers algorithmic approaches in particular for combinatorial and multi-objective optimization problems and focuses on theoretical aspects of evolutionary computation as well as high impact applications in the areas of renewable energy and sports.

-More information can be found <a href ="http://cs.adelaide.edu.au/~frank">here</a>

-<div style="float: left">
-    <a href="{{ site.baseurl }}/"><img src="{{ site.baseurl }}/assets/paul.jpg" alt="Paul" height="200" hspace="10" vspace="10"></a>
-</div>

 <a>Paul Kaufmann</a>, University of Paderborn, Germany

 Paul Kaufmann is a Postdoctoral Research Fellow at the University of Paderborn.
 His main research interests are evolutionary algorithms, signal classification, and their application to adaptive and reconfigurable hardware systems.
 After receiving a Ph.D. in Evolvable Hardware (2013) from the University of Paderborn, he stayed at the Fraunhofer Institute for Wind Energy and Energy System Technology and the Energy Management and Power System Operation Group at the University of Kassel from 2012 to 2013.
 He is organizing the annual EvoENERGY Workshop at EvoStar, heading the IEEE CIS Educational Material subcommittee, has co-founded and is heading the IEEE Task Force on Computational Intelligence in the Energy Domain, and is member of the IEEE Task Force on Evolvable Hardware.

 More information can be found at: <a href="https://sites.google.com/site/paulkaufmann/">here</a>

+<div style="float: left">
+    <a href="{{ site.baseurl }}/"><img src="{{ site.baseurl }}/assets/paul.jpg" alt="Paul" height="200" hspace="10" vspace="10"></a>
+</div>

+​<b>Zita Vale</b>, Polytechnic of Porto, Portugal

+Zita Vale is full professor at the Polytechnic Institute of Porto and the director of the Research Group on Intelligent Engineering and Computing for Advanced Innovation and Development (GECAD).
+She received her diploma in Electrical Engineering in 1986 and her PhD in 1993, both from University of Porto.
+Zita Vale works in the area of Power and Energy Systems, with special interest in the application of Artificial Intelligence techniques.
+She has been involved in more than 50 funded projects related to the development and use of Knowledge-Based systems, Multi-Agent systems, Genetic Algorithms, Neural networks, Particle Swarm Intelligence, Constraint Logic Programming and Data Mining.
+She published over 800 works, including more than 100 papers in international scientific journals, and more than 500 papers in international scientific conferences.

+More information can be found <a href ="http://cs.adelaide.edu.au/~frank">here</a>